smart-facility/cognicity-floodsensor/README.md

 Ctrl-C to quit.

 # Units
-All distances are stored as centimetres (cm)
+All distances are stored as centimetres (cm), temperature in °C, and humidity as %.

 # Database Schema
 Schema is design for PostgreSQL with the PostGIS extension.